Overview

 How It Works

-Using LEDs and photodiodes, the CGQ sensor emits light through the vessel wall and measures the amount of light that is scattered back.
+Using LEDs and photodiodes, the CGQ sensor emits light through the shake flask wall and measures the amount of light that is scattered back.
 The more cells that are in the medium, the more light is scattered back.
-This backscattered signal can be correlated with offline cell density data, such as OD600 or cell dry weight (CDW).
+This backscattered signal can be correlated with offline cell density data, such as OD600 or cell dry weight.

 CGQ Sensing